etorox/docs/docs/websockets-api.md

 --- | ---
 `apiKey`:string | The token api key.
 `nonce`:string | A unique UUID that was used when generating the signature.
-`timestamp`:int | Unix timestamp that was used when generating the signature.
+`timestamp`:int | Miliseconsd from epoch that was used when generating the signature.
 `signature`:string | The result of the signature process as described by [eToroX authentication](authentication)

 ### Stream - `subscribe`